Devourer Demon Hunter DPS Guide — Midnight Season 1

 Strong, Flexible Damage

 Devourer sports two different but distinct damage profiles.
 In single-target it provides a potent burst window every 20-30 seconds, while also bringing respectable burst cleave at the same time.
 This has a short ramp up time at the start of an encounter, which wastes a bit of Bloodlust Icon Bloodlust time.
 In AoE situations though, its damage scales well as groups of enemies get larger, and can adjust cooldowns on the fly to suit them.
-The downside is that it relies on the Void Metamorphosis Icon Void Metamorphosis ramping, so it requires extended pulls or extremely good planning and execution to be able to leverage its strengths.
+The downside is that it relies on Void Metamorphosis Icon Void Metamorphosis ramping, so it requires extended pulls or extremely good planning and execution to be able to leverage its strengths.

 3.